-- ► Activate ASR (▷ page 58). - Clean the headlamps and tail lamps and check them for damage. - ► Clean the front and rear license plates. - Clean the windshield, windows and exterior mirrors. - Clean the steps, door sills and grab handles.

-This increases safety of footing.

-Clean the wheels/tires, wheel housings and the underbody of the vehicle with a water jet.
+- ▶ Vehicles with all-wheel drive: deactivate all-wheel drive (▷ page 145). - ► Activate ASR (▷ page 54). - Clean the headlamps and tail lamps and check them for damage. - Clean the front and rear license plates. - Clean the windshield, windows and exterior mirrors. - Clean the steps, door sills and grab handles.
+This increases safety of footing. - Clean the wheels and tires, wheel arches and the underbody of the vehicle with a water jet.
 This increases road grip, especially on wet road surfaces.